abhi02611/ngShop/README.md

 - The frontend contains 2 projects: admin and ngShop

+Steps to run the project:

-For running go to frontend directory and run:
+1. go to frontend directory
+2. run command npm install (for installing dependecies)

- nx serve admin -> for running admin <br>
+3. run command for starting the project: nx serve admin -> for running admin <br>
    nx serve ng-shop -> for running ngShop